CALL FOR PAPERS

 Previous IJCRS proceedings can be found at the following link https://link.springer.com/conference/ijcrs.

-Important dates and submission instructions
+Important dates

-Workshops and special session proposals:
+Workshops proposals:

 - Submission deadline: November 7, 2025.